 - A cap on deposits – this proposal, floated in the consultation, is welcome.
 While it won’t entirely remove the risk of rental fraud, by setting a maximum amount that can be charged it should help to minimise scam victims’ losses.
 Plus, if anyone purporting to be a landlord or agent asks for more, tenants will know something is fishy

-- Reliable information on landlords – at the moment, there’s scant readily available information to prove that the person you’re thinking of renting from actually owns the place.
-A couple of online services have been set up to bring together the existing available data sources, like Land Registry data.
-For example, RentProfile, which has been supported by government funding, was set up by the victim of a scam to help protect tenants.
-It includes both a free check service to see if your prospective landlord has voluntarily signed-up or a paid service to check other available data.
-192.com have also marketed a paid Background Reports service to avoid rental fraud.
-But, while these are undoubtedly positive developments, voluntary sign-up services can never offer universal coverage, and Land Registry data, as well as coming with a cost, has a shortcoming — you can’t prove a property is being rented out.
-We’ve long been arguing that England needs a light-touch landlord register that they would be required to join.
+- Reliable information on landlords – at the moment, there’s limited readily available information to prove that the person you’re thinking of renting from actually owns the place.
+Online services have been set up to bring together the existing available data sources.
+For example, RentProfile, which has been supported by the government and given funding, was set up by the victim of a scam to help protect tenants.
+It includes both a free service where landlords are able to verify themselves voluntarily and a paid service through which they check other data sources and contact the prospective landlord to verify their ID directly.
+By giving prospective tenants an option to get more peace of mind today, this is undoubtedly a positive development.
+Though we also think government action is needed to get full and free coverage of reliable landlord information.
+We’ve long been arguing that England needs a light-touch landlord register that they would be required to join, which would guarantee universal coverage and free access.
 It would allow prospective tenants to look up properties, check they’re rented and that the person purporting to be a landlord is who they say they are.